DungGwong/StockFlowCount/README.md

 # StockFlowCount
-A program to calculate the flow of major funds in the stock market
+A program to calculate the flow of major funds in the stock market, base on Hadoop MapReduce.